chef/chef-web-docs/content/config_rb_solo.md

 `node_name`

-:   The name of the node.
+:   The unique identifier of the node.

 `recipe_url`